 - Avoid Calling Unknown Telephone Numbers.
 Don’t call unknown numbers in an unsolicited email unless you have confirmed that it is a legitimate number.

-Programs like Proton mail provide encrypted end-to-end emails.
+Programs like Proton mail provide encrypted end-to-end emails, while companies like Trustifi offers more comprehensive email encryption solutions for small business customers.
 WhatsApp and Dust provide similar capabilities for instant messaging, and the latter also offers the ability to erase content after a predetermined interval.

 10. Perform Regular Backups